Monica Mountains Conservancy

-Code Section 6508.
-The Authority shall contract with existing
+6508.
+The Authority shall contract with existing public entities,

-of all field operations and services, except to The extent
+operations and services, except to the extent that the Governing

-Exercise of Powers Act (Chapter 5 [commencing with Section
+Exercise of Powers Act (Chapter 5 (commending with Section

 purposes and objectives of this Agreement.

-for the exercising of such powers within The Whittier/Puente
+for the exercise of such powers within the Santa Monica Mountains

-4.3 Such powers are subject to the restrictions upon the manner
+4.3.
+Such powers are subject to the restrictions upon the

-of exercising the powers as imposed upon The City of Whittier,
+manner of exercising the powers as imposed upon the County

-as provided in, and for the purposes of, Government Code Section
+of Ventura, provided in and for the purposes of Government

 SECTION 5.
 GOVERNING